Sensory illusions in aviation: Graveyard spiral

-The graveyard spiral is characterized by the pilot mistakenly believing he or she is in wings-level flight when the aircraft is in fact engaged in a banking turn, and notices the altimeter indicating an ongoing drop in altitude.
+The graveyard spiral is characterized by the pilot mistakenly believing they are in wings-level flight when the aircraft is in fact engaged in a banking turn, and the pilot notices the altimeter indicating an ongoing drop in altitude.
 The sensory disorientation of returning from a prolonged banking turn to wings-level flight can cause the pilot to re-enter the banking turn, as in the graveyard spin illusion.
 While the plane continues in the turn and begins to indicate a loss of altitude, the pilot will try to correct the loss of altitude by "pulling up" on the plane's controls.
 Attempting to adjust the controls in this way will have the effect of tightening the radius of the turn and eventually quickening the rate of descent until the pilot is visually cued to the nature of the error or contact with the terrain occurs.
-Two of the most famous cases of an aircraft mishap from this form of spatial disorientation was the 1963 crash that killed singer Patsy Cline near Camden, Tennessee and also the 1999 crash that killed John F. Kennedy Jr. near Martha's Vineyard.
+Two of the most famous cases of an aircraft mishap from this form of spatial disorientation are the 1963 crash that killed singer Patsy Cline near Camden, Tennessee and the 1999 crash that killed John F. Kennedy Jr. near Martha's Vineyard.